Testimonials

 peniel

-Political Science and Sociology Major
+Political Science and Sociology Major, 2020 Bridge Scholar

 As a first-generation college student from an immigrant family, it was a difficult journey trying to entangle the whole college process and the presence of a global pandemic did not simplify the process.
 The block plan was foreign to me, and I hoped that my Bridge class would make my transition easier.
 Exactly as I had hoped, it did.